Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ls *.jp?g
 ```

 Yet another way to use wildcards to filter output is to use square brackets, which denote groups of characters.
-The following command lists all the files in the pwd whose names contain a period immediately followed the letter J or P:
+The following command lists all the files in the pwd whose names contain a period immediately followed a lowercase J or P:

 ```bash
 ls *.[jp]*